What supplies and gear do you need to have when the SHTF?

 - Weapon: And the knowledge of how to use it!

-- Communication: Long range walkie talkies, signaling device like bright flashlight or signal mirror
+- Communication: Long range walkie talkies, signaling devices like a bright flashlight or signal mirror

 - Body armor

 Other Prepper Supplies and Tools

-Feel free to expand here based on where you live, your family unit, and comfort level.
+Feel free to expand here based on your home, family unit, and comfort level.
 You can never be too prepared!

 - Plastic tarp/sheeting